home-controller/homeauto_network/DESIGN.md

 ### Maximum consecutive bits of the same value

 1. [x] On a lower level limit the max consecutive bits of the same value sent to have max time of having the line HIGH and LOW to make the timing more forgiving.
 Should probably use CAN style, add a inverted bit if long sequence(5 for CAN) of high or low bits instead of relying on parity bit.
+* [x] Added low bit before EOF to bring this back to 7 max
-   1. [ ] TODO If the Ack bits are high the last 4+7=11 bits will be high as no bit stuffing in the EOF 7 bits.
+     * TODO  If the Ack bits are high the last 4+7=11 bits will be high as no bit stuffing in the EOF 7 bits.
+* [x] Decided to remove bit stuffing in the Ack.
-   1. [ ] Should there even be bit stuffing in the Ack and maybe CRC? ** __*The reason for the delimiter for the Ack bits is to allow for timing mismatch*?__ when a different unit pulls the Ack low.
+    * Should there even be bit stuffing in the Ack and maybe CRC? ** __*The reason for the delimiter for the Ack bits is to allow for timing mismatch*?__ when a different unit pulls the Ack low.
 Even if this is not a problem at the default low of speed we might want the code to be capable of increasing the bitrate?
 I think it should probably be in the CRC but not the Ack.
-   1. [ ] @bug At the min the Ack bits have extra stuffing bits removed as received but should be done as all high as that is how they are sent.

-- Fields that have bit stuffing:
+#### Fields that have bit stuffing:
-  1. SOF is 01 by default, but if the length is increase for 5 or more leading 0(dominant) bits? @todo not sure if the leading 0s have bit stuffing or if they should have, I will worry about that if I ever need more than 4 leading zeros.
+  * SOF is 01 by default, but if the length is increase for 5 or more leading 0(dominant) bits? @todo not sure if the leading 0s have bit stuffing or if they should have, I will worry about that if I ever need more than 4 leading zeros.
-  2. Last high bit of SOF(1) + RTR(1) + length field(3) =5 bits, so no bits stuffed in here but could count towards bit stuffing in the following fields
+  * Last high bit of SOF(1) + RTR(1) + length field(3) =5 bits, so no bits stuffed in here but could count towards bit stuffing in the following fields
-  3. command
+  * command
-  4. Data
+  * Data
-  5. CRC
+  * CRC

 - @note CAN has a Max consecutive bits of the same level of 5 bits and anything more is used to set an error.
 So if one unit gets a CRC error it can pull the line low for 6 bits to cancel the send and set an error thus keeping all units in sync.

-- [ ] Need to Remove Ack from bit stuffing as it can change from being sent to being received by other units acknowledging the message.
+- [x] Bit stuffing removed from ack fields.
-- [ ] Add extra dominant delimiter bit before EOF, to make pin change IRC reading work better.
+- [x] Add extra dominant delimiter bit before EOF, to make pin change IRC reading work better.

 ### CRC Error checking